 - Any act of inappropriate access to employment, financial, academic, or other records regarding one’s self or others at NEC, whether as a result of “hacking” or direct access, including efforts to alter one’s own billing charges, library fines, or other obligations to the Conservatory.

-- Display on or within public areas of NEC property of any literature, films, pictures, images, advertisements, flyers, websites, or other materials that an average person applying contemporary community standards would find, taken as a whole, appeals to prurient interests, depicts or describes sexual conduct in a patently offensive way, and lack serious literary, artistic, political, or scientific value.
+- Display on or within public areas of NEC property of any literature, films, pictures, images, advertisements, flyers, websites, or other materials that an average person applying contemporary community standards would find, taken as a whole, appeals to prurient interests, depicts or describes sexual conduct in a patently offensive way, and lacks serious literary, artistic, political, or scientific value.

-- Internal Investigations and Proceedings:
+Internal Investigations and Procedures

-As part of this inquiry, the Dean may:
+part of this inquiry, he/she may:

 a. determine that no further disciplinary hearing is required and so resolve the issue.